ajayashettigar/Transcriptomics-DGE_analysis-RNA_Seq/README.md

 ### Differential Gene Expression Analysis

 - **Analysis Tools**: Differential gene expression analysis was performed using Cuffdiff v2.2.1.
 Significant genes were identified based on a p-value < 0.005.
 - **Pathway Enrichment**: Enrichment analysis was conducted using DAVID and ShinyGO 0.8.
 Pathways with an enrichment score greater than 4 were selected for further interpretation.
+Details are provided in these respective files: - [/]

 ## Results